blackode/elixir-tips/README.md

 ### 7. With Statement Benefits

 The special form `with` is used to chain a sequence of matches in order and finally return the result of `do:` if all the clauses match.
-However, if one of the clauses does not match, its result of the miss matched expression is immediately returned.
+However, if one of the clauses does not match, the result of the miss matched expression is immediately returned.

 ```elixir
 iex> with 1 <- 1+0,